Career Management System

 - Career Assets, those things that make you different from others and put you in demand

-In terms of actually doing the above, each of the seven components isn’t hard.
-What can be a challenge is the introspection; the looking deep inside which is required to be true enough to oneself.
+In terms of actually doing the above, each of the seven components is not all that difficult.
+What can be a challenge is the introspection.
+You have to pull back your personal curtain, look deep inside so you can see yourself for who your really are.
+Many people have never done this before.
+Had they, their World of Work could have been more satisfying.
 This allows you to embrace those great aspects of your character that can be very rewarding.
-This also means you have to accept the weaker traits of your character that are a challenge.
-All of us…every single person, has both great and weak attributes.
+However, you also have to accept the weaker traits of your character that are a challenge.
+All of us…every single person, has both wonderful as well as weak attributes.

 Note that in today’s World of Work, people will probably have between 5 and 7 careers during their active years of employment.
 Some of those changes will be a clue that for you, change could be blowing in the wind.
 Some of those changes will be a direct result of someone making that decision for you, such as companies closing up shop, downsizing, etc..
 Sometimes a change will be totally self driven.